When are your next courses?

 Can I go on holiday during the fast-track course?

 We don’t advise it.
 This is an intense 18-week course, and catching up when you get back from holiday will be tricky.
-We do try to make sure you get a long weekend off during the course, but otherwise wait till after your exams to go on holiday!
+We do try to make sure you get a long weekend off during the course and there will be a two-week break at Christmas, but otherwise wait till after your exams to go on holiday!

 What happens if I complete the course and I don't have a job at the end of it?